 On November 1st 2018 the Royal Australian Mint revealed that the one million of each of the privy-marked coins had been released as part of a competition in the lead-up to the 35th anniversary of Australia’s one dollar coin.
 To encourage coin collecting, people who found each of the coins in their change were eligible to enter the Dollar Discovery competition at https://dollardiscovery.com.au/ with eight major prizes of a tour of the Royal Australian Mint and a 1 kilogram silver coin.

 While Australian decimal mules are not unheard of, genuine production error mules as opposed to creative mint workers intentionally mixing and matching dies almost never occur.
-The first and only known occurrence to date at the Royal Australian Mint was in 2000 when a small number of mob of roos one dollar coins were accidentally produced with a 10c obverse die.
+The first and only known occurrence to date at the Royal Australian Mint was in 2000 when a small number of standard mob of roos one dollar coins were accidentally produced with a 10c obverse die.
 Given the small difference in size between the one dollar and 10c obverse dies - a mere 1.6mm - it easy to see how such a mix-up could have occurred.
 Genuine 2000 dollar mules are quite easy to spot by their double/stepped obverse rim.
-The rim is not always centred on the mules though, and well-centred mules are more desirable.
+The double/stepped obverse rim can be off centre and not run around the entire obverse: a well-centred and complete double/stepped obverse rim will generally sell for more.

 The 2000 dollar mule was first publicised in the February 2002 Australasian Coin and Banknote Magazine where a reader named Dave Potts on the New South Wales Central Coast reported an unusual 2000 one dollar coin which he and Alan McInnes concluded was struck with a 10c obverse die.
 In the September 2004 Australasian Coin and Banknote Magazine Ian McConnelly offered an update on the 2000 dollar mule and reported at least 20 known examples with the locations implying mules being found most commonly in New South Wales, Victoria and Western Australia.
 Apparently a majority of the mules were released into circulation in Perth with a large amount being found there (Harris, https://www.australian-coins.com/error-coins/2000-1-10-cent-mule/).